Ashonibare/notprintf/README.md

 It's the first year group work we have worked on.
 Printf replicates the C standard library.

-What you should learn from this project:
+What we learned from this project:

 * How to use git in a team setting
 * Applying variadic functions to a big project